Automorphic functions as the trace of Frobenius: Introduction

 \ssec{Insertion of Hecke functors}

 So far, we have not mentioned Langlands duality.
 Remarkably, it plays an essential role in the proof of \thmref{t:Tr conj intro}.

 In fact, our proof of \thmref{t:Tr conj intro} constructs isomorphisms between two families of objects, which are, roughly speaking, indexed by Hecke functors.
-As we explain below, this amounts to a proof of \cite[Conjecture 15.5.7]{AGKRRV1}, the so-called \emph{Shtuka Conjecture} of \emph{loc. cit}\footnote{We draw the reader's attention to our conventions regarding the cohomological shift in the Shtuka Conjecture, see Remarks \ref{r:shift} and \ref{r:! vs *}.
-In particular, in \cite[Conjecture 15.5.7]{AGKRRV1}, the embedding $\qLisse(X^I)\hookrightarrow \Shv(X^I)$ must be understood in the sense of \eqref{e:* emb} of the present paper.}
+As we explain below, this amounts to a proof of \cite[Conjecture 22.5.7]{AGKRRV1}, referred to as the \emph{Shtuka Conjecture} of \emph{loc. cit.}

 Moreover, our method of proof relies in an essential way on consideration of \emph{all} Hecke functors simultaneously.

 We presently explain what these objects are, and what our results about them assert.